 Poppies Serve as Red Badges of Sacrifice

-Learn the background of poppies and how it relates to American war veterans.
+Learn about poppies and their significance to American war veterans.

 By Maureen Gilmer, DIY — Do It Yourself Network